-- 9.1 All new members of staff, including newly qualified teachers and teaching assistants, will be given an induction which includes the following: - Issue and explain the safeguarding and child protection policy - Issue and explain the student disciplinary policy/code of conduct - Issue and explain the staff disciplinary policy/code of conduct - Issue and explain the policy/guidance which includes the safeguarding response to children who go missing from education - Explain the role of the DSL and share the identities of the DSL and all DDSLs - Issue Part One or Annex A and Annex B of Keeping Children Safe in Education September 2021 - Child protection and safeguarding training (including online safety) - All new members of staff are expected to read the above-mentioned documents and to sign an acknowledgement of this.
+- 9.1 All new members of staff, including newly qualified teachers and teaching assistants, will be given an induction which includes the following: - Issue and explain the safeguarding and child protection policy. - Issue and explain the student disciplinary policy/code of conduct. - Issue and explain the staff disciplinary policy/code of conduct. - Issue and explain the policy/guidance which includes the safeguarding response to children who are absent from education, particularly on repeat occasions and/or for prolonged periods.

-Part One of Keeping Children Safe in Education is 'information for all staff and all staff will be expected to read it.
+- Explain the role of the DSL and share the identities of the DSL and all DDSLs - Issue Part One or Annex A and Annex B of Keeping Children Safe in Education September 2023 - Child protection and safeguarding training (including online safety which, amongst other things, includes an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring). - All new members of staff are expected to read the above-mentioned documents and to sign an acknowledgement of this. - Part One of Keeping Children Safe in Education is 'information for all staff and all staff will be expected to read it.
 Annex A is a condensed version of Part One and it may be issued instead of Part One to some staff who do not directly work with children.
-Decisions around which version is read by whom will be made on an individual basis by the Principal and DSL.

-- 9.2 The safeguarding induction and ongoing safeguarding training of staff will be integrated, aligned and considered as part of the whole college safeguarding approach and wider staff training and curriculum planning.
-In particular it will include: - Staff understand the difference between a safeguarding concern and a student in immediate danger or at risk of significant harm.
+Decisions around which version is read by whom will be made on an individual basis by the Principal and DSL. - 9.2 The safeguarding induction and ongoing safeguarding training of staff will be integrated, aligned and considered as part of the whole college safeguarding approach and wider staff training and curriculum planning.
+In particular it will include: - Staff understand the difference between a safeguarding concern and a student in immediate danger or at risk of significant harm. - Staff advised to maintain an attitude of 'it could happen here' where safeguarding is concerned. - When concerned about the welfare of a student, staff should always act in the best interests of the student. - Staff understand that student's poor behaviour may be a sign that they are suffering harm or that they have been traumatised by abuse. - Staff understand that students who have a social worker may be educationally disadvantaged and face barriers to attendance, learning, behaviour and positive mental health and that these barriers may persist even when the social care intervention ceases.